 Vascular Injuries are rare consequences of seat belt use.
-In some cases the force of collision can cause thoracic aortic tears (a rip in the body's largest artery).
+In some cases, the force of the collision can cause thoracic aortic tears (a rip in the body's largest artery).
 Most of the time, the shoulder strap will control chest deceleration well enough that the shearing force on the aorta won't be strong enough to cause a tear.
 Still, aortic injuries can still occur for seat belt wearers in the most forceful collisions.Post-Accident Signs and Symptoms of Concern

 Often, seat belt wearing crash victims will feel tenderness around their chest area, including soreness when breathing, laying down, or moving their arms.
 Such pains may result from deep bruising, which could last for days or weeks after an accident without requiring medical attention.
 It is, however, always a good idea to have any pains evaluated by a doctor to make sure they are not indicative of something more serious.